mycostreams/data-lifecycle-management/prince-archiver/README.md

 # Running via docker compose

-As a preliminary step, we must ensure that the database migrations are run, the redis groups are created and data directories are created.
-To do this run:
+As a preliminary step, we must ensure that the source directories are correctly set up in the development environment, to do this run:

 ```bash
 ./scripts/init-dev.sh